slabstech/gaganyatri.com/_posts/books/mine/2018-12-23-one-euro-book.md

 ##### No PaperBack
 Book price will always be 49.
 Amazon might give better margin if more copies sell.
 No paperback edition, won't be responsible for destruction of earth .

+### PS

+I am not trying to make much money.
+I just want people to start taking more risks to accomplish their dreams

+I kept the book at the base price.
+Rs49 in India, 1 dollar in US, 1 Euro in Germany.
+So that people can buy and read

+People will not read free stuff, they will not appreciate the worth of free books .

+Give everyone a chance to read.
+I took a long time for me to buy my first book .

+I am thankful to my friends, libraries who lent me books.

+Life's best invention : Book